Maulana Karenga

 Maulana Ndabezitha Karenga (born Ronald McKinley Everett, July 14, 1941), previously known as Ron Karenga, is an American activist, author and professor of Africana studies, best known as the creator of the pan-African and African-American holiday of Kwanzaa.

 Born in Parsonsburg, Maryland, to an African-American family, Karenga studied at Los Angeles City College and the University of California, Los Angeles.
 He was active in the Black Power movement of the 1960s, joining the Congress of Racial Equality and Student Nonviolent Coordinating Committee.
 In 1965, Karenga and Hakim Jamal co-founded the black nationalist group US Organization, which became involved in violent clashes with the Black Panther Party by 1969.
 In 1971, he was convicted of felony assault, torture, and false imprisonment of women.
-He denied involvement and claimed the prosecution was political in nature.
 Karenga was imprisoned in California Men's Colony until he received parole in 1975.

-In 1966, Karenga notably created Kwanzaa, modeling the holiday after the African "first fruit" traditions.
+In 1966, Karenga notably invented Kwanzaa, modeling the holiday after the African "first fruit" traditions.
 The rituals of the holiday promote African traditions, including the "seven principles of African heritage".
 During the early years of Kwanzaa, Karenga said it was meant to be a black alternative to Christmas.
 Karenga, a secular humanist, challenged the sanity of Jesus and declared Christianity a "White religion" that black people should shun.
 However, Karenga later changed his opinion, stating that Kwanzaa was not meant to provide people with an alternative to "their own religion or religious holiday".

-Karenga has been awarded two doctorates, one in Political Science in 1976 and one in Social Ethics in 1994.
-He currently chairs the Africana Studies Department at California State University, Long Beach, and has authored several books.
+Karenga has earned two doctorates: one in Political Science in 1976 and one in Social Ethics in 1994.
+He is a professor emeritus in the Africana Studies department at California State University, Long Beach, and has authored several books.